Introduction goes here

 1.

-Letters of general attorney in England for two years to John Deincourt Deyncourt, who is going in the king's service to Aquitaine in the company of John, duke of Lancaster, nominating John de Catesby and John Harlay alternately.
+Letters of general attorney in England for two years to Deyncourt John Deincourt , who is going in the king's service to Aquitaine in the company of John [of Gaunt], duke of Lancaster , nominating John de Catesby and Harlay John Harley alternately.